JeffreyAsuncion/Data-Engineering-Project-001-Youtube-Ad-Campaign-End-to-End-Project/README.md

-**Step 3:** Cleansed Bucket.
-After the initial EDA (Exploratory Data Analysis), the JSON files and CSV files will need preprocessing before continuing.
-The JSON files will need parsing and converting the dataset from JSON to Parquet format.
-The CSV files need to convert certain column data types from `string` to `bigint` and the necessary conversion from CSV format to Parquet Format.
-The preprocessing for the CSV file  `etl_cleansed_csv_to_parquet.py` and The JSON file will be preprocessed by AWS Lambda Function `lambda_function.py` set to an S3 upload Trigger.
+### Step 3: Data Lake - Cleansed Bucket

+Using AWS Glue Studio, create a custom ETL for the preprocessing from CSV to Parquet format.
+The spark job was customized to partition the dataset by region.
+The spark job for preprocessing for the CSV file is  `etl_cleansed_csv_to_parquet.py`.

+The JSON files will be preprocessed by AWS Lambda Function set to an S3 upload Trigger.
+The Lambda function `lambda_function.py` will parse the JSON file for the `item` key.
+Lambda will also transform the JSON file into Apache Parquet format.
+Create an S3 trigger to call the AWS Lambda function to execute whenever files are uploaded or modified in the raw bucket.

 **Step 4:** Reporting Bucket.